The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

-- Anyone can apply for Humanitarian Parole, including a person outside the U.S.
+- Anyone can apply for Humanitarian Parole, including a person outside the United States.

-- Entry into the U.S. is temporary.
-The maximum parole period is 365 days.
+- Entry into the United States is temporary.
+The standard parole period is 365 days.

-- After you enter the U.S., you can apply for another immigration status, including by filing for asylum.
-If you are not successful, you may be required to leave the U.S.
+- After you enter the United States, you can apply for another immigration status, including by filing for asylum.
+If you are not successful, you may be required to leave the country.

-To apply for Humanitarian Parole, send the following documents:
+To apply for Humanitarian Parole, you must submit an application that includes the following documents:

-- A copy of your passport and two passport photos.
+- Include a copy of your passport and two passport photos.

 - If you are applying for more than one person, submit a separate Form for each person (including children).
 Submit a filing fee of $575 for each person.

 If you do not have enough money, you can apply for an exception by filing Form I-912, Request for Fee Waiver.